open-infra-learning/blog/content/posts/flyte/flyte-architecture/index.en.md

 Here's how these components work together to execute a workflow:
-1. User submits a workflow through FlyteKit, FlyteConsole, or FlyteCTL
+1. User submits a workflow through FlyteKit, FlyteConsole, or FlyteCTL.
-2. FlyteAdmin validates the input, compiles the workflow, and forwards it to FlytePropeller
+2. FlyteAdmin validates the input, compiles the workflow, and forwards it to FlytePropeller.
-3. FlytePropeller selects the appropriate FlytePlugin to execute tasks and monitors progress until completion
+3. FlytePropeller selects the appropriate FlytePlugin to execute tasks and monitors progress until completion.

 Now let's dive deeper into what happens during each step of workflow execution.

 ## Workflow Execution

-Let's look into what each component does during workflow execution in detail.

 {{< alert "circle-info">}}

-Flyte workflows have 3 main components: launch plan, workflow, and task.
+Before detailing the workflow execution, we briefly introduce three key Flyte concepts: launch plan, workflow, and task.
 - **Launch plan**: Template that defines inputs and configuration for the workflow
 - **Workflow**: Collection of tasks organized into a complete pipeline
 - **Task**: Individual unit of computation (e.g., data transformation, model training, etc.)

-These are brief descriptions of the core components - we'll cover them in more detail in future articles.
+We'll discuss them in more detail in future articles.
 {{< /alert >}}

 ![register-execute-workflow](img/register-execute-workflow.png "Register and Execute Workflow")

+The following steps illustrate how Flyte processes a workflow from client request to execution:

-1. **Client requests launch plan**: The client sends a `getLaunchPlan` request to FlyteAdmin
+1. **Client requests launch plan**: The client sends a `getLaunchPlan` request to FlyteAdmin.
-    - If no launch plan is explicitly set, a default launch plan is created with the same name as the workflow
+    - If no launch plan is explicitly set, a default launch plan is created with the same name as the workflow.
-2. **FlyteAdmin returns launch plan**: FlyteAdmin responds with the requested launch plan details
+2. **FlyteAdmin returns launch plan**: FlyteAdmin responds with the requested launch plan details.
-3. **Client validates inputs**: The client checks if all required inputs are provided based on the launch plan
+3. **Client validates inputs**: The client checks if all required inputs are provided based on the launch plan.
-4. **Execution request submitted**: The client sends a workflow execution request to FlyteAdmin
+4. **Execution request submitted**: The client sends a workflow execution request to FlyteAdmin.
-5. **FlyteAdmin processes request**: FlyteAdmin validates inputs and compiles the workflow and tasks
+5. **FlyteAdmin processes request**: FlyteAdmin validates inputs and compiles the workflow and tasks.
-6. **Metadata storage**: The compiled workflow is uploaded to Flyte's metadata storage (or fetched if previously compiled)
+6. **Metadata storage**: The compiled workflow is uploaded to Flyte's metadata storage (or fetched if previously compiled).
-7. **Workflow translation**: The compiled workflow is translated into a `flyteworkflow` custom resource (CR) with inputs
+7. **Workflow translation**: The compiled workflow is translated into a `flyteworkflow` custom resource (CR) with inputs.
-    - Custom resources (CRs) let you create your own resource types in Kubernetes, just like how Kubernetes has pods and services.
-Flyte uses this to create a `flyteworkflow` resource type that Kubernetes can understand and manage
+    - CustomResourceDefinitions (CRDs) allow you to extend Kubernetes by defining your own resource types, similar to how built-in resources like Pod and Service are managed.
+A Custom Resource (CR) is an instance of such a type.
+Flyte uses this by defining a `flyteworkflow` CRD.
-8. **FlytePropeller executes**: FlytePropeller retrieves the `flyteworkflow` CR, invokes appropriate FlytePlugins for execution, and monitors execution status
+8. **FlytePropeller executes**: FlytePropeller retrieves the `flyteworkflow` CR, invokes appropriate FlytePlugins for execution, and monitors execution status.
-9. **Status updates**: FlytePropeller continuously reports workflow status back to FlyteAdmin
+9. **Status updates**: FlytePropeller continuously reports workflow status back to FlyteAdmin.

 These steps show how Flyte's components work together seamlessly.
 From user request to workflow completion, each component plays a crucial role in ensuring reliable, scalable